ffverse/ffopportunity/README.md

 discord](https://img.shields.io/discord/789805604076126219?color=7289da&label=nflverse%20discord&logo=discord&logoColor=fff&style=flat-square)](https://discord.com/invite/5Er2FBnnQa)
 <!-- badges: end -->

-ffopportunity builds Expected Fantasy Points data by applying an xgboost model to nflverse play-by-play data, as well as providing utilities to download precomputed data.
+ffopportunity builds a dataframe of Expected Fantasy Points by preprocessing and applying an xgboost model to nflverse play-by-play data.
+It also includes utilities to download precomputed data from automated GitHub releases.

+## About

+Expected Fantasy Points are a measure of player opportunities in fantasy football - essentially aiming to quantify how many points the average player would score given a specific situation and opportunity.
+It uses xgboost and tidymodels trained on public nflverse data from {SEASONS 2006-2020} to do this.

+For more on the modeling details, see: {MODELLING VIGNETTES}

 ## Installation